 There are three types of yield curves shapes:

-In a normal shaped yield curve, bonds with longer maturity have a higher yield compared to the shorter-term bonds.
-This difference is due to the time -related risk.
-A normal shaped is usually an indication of economic expansion.
+In a normal-shaped yield curve, bonds with longer maturity have a higher yield than shorter-term bonds.
+This difference is due to the time-related risk.
+A normal shape is usually an indication of economic expansion.

-In an inverted shaped yield curve, short-term yields are more than the long-term yields.
+In an inverted-shaped yield curve, short-term yields are more than long-term yields.
 It can be a sign of an upcoming recession.
 A Duke University professor in the 1990s found the development of inverted yield curves before the last five U.S. recessions.

 Flat or Humped

-In this type of yield curve, the short and long-term yields are close to each other.
+In a flat or humped yield curve, the short and long-term yields are close to each other.
 It usually serves as an indication of economic transition.
-When an economy is moving from expansion to slower development or even recession, yields on longer-maturity bonds fall while yields on short-term securities likely go up.
+When an economy moves from expansion to slower development or even recession, yields on longer-maturity bonds fall while yields on short-term securities likely go up.
 This results in a normal yield curve forming into a flat one.

 Theories behind the Shape of the Yield Curve